oomdb/dbhealthcheck/README.md

 # dbhealthcheck
   A SQL Scripts to check oracle

-Examples